Inside the Nintendo Store in Tokyo!

 Not sure what game to get?
 Try a demo on one of the four TVs set up in the shop, or even new accessories like the Ring-Con on a giant screen in front of the entrance.

-It Is What It Is: A Shop for Fans
+It Is What It Is: A Nintendo Store in Tokyo for Fans

 Unlike other game-themed shops like the Pokemon Center Tokyo or even Nintendo NYC, Nintendo Tokyo doesn’t have a café, doesn’t service to birthday parties, or have any events planned for the near future, according to their PR staff.
 Nor do they sell any of their items online.
 Instead, it is exactly as advertised: a shop for Nintendo fans.

 Despite a few exceptions, most of their prices are quite reasonable.
-And Nintendo Tokyo does a marvelous job of packing a ton of merchandise without appearing like an overcrowded stockroom.
+And Nintendo Tokyo does a marvelous job of packing a ton of merchandise and Nintendo souvenirs without appearing like an overcrowded stockroom.

 The story is bright and surrounded with color, there’s enough space to meander around, and the staff seem both happy and honored to work there.